Alpine Accessories offers one of the largest on-line selections of ski and snowboard equipment, clothing and accessories.

 So, you want to keep your feet warm.
 Therm-ic battery boot heaters are a great way to do it.
+But if you do not install the heaters correctly, your time, money and effort will be wasted.

 Basic tools needed: